 Keller expects all employees and suppliers to adhere to international standards on human rights, including with respect to child and forced labour, land rights and freedom of association, among other elements.

 We take a zero-tolerance approach to slavery and human trafficking and are strongly committed to ensuring that all employees, as well as the people who work on our behalf, are protected.
+Our full expectations are included in our Supply Chain Code of Business Conduct, modern slavery and human trafficking statement and our new Human Rights Policy, which are available on our website.

-We conduct appropriate due diligence on our partners, and all of our suppliers are obliged to adhere to the principles set out in the Code, including on human rights.
+We conduct appropriate due diligence on our partners, and all of our suppliers are obliged to adhere to the principles set out in the Supply Chain Code of Business Conduct and policies.

 Anti-bribery and corruption